-- How to create breadcrumb navigation
+- How to create intuitive website navigation

-Page Speed: How to increase your Shopify store’s page speed
+Page Speed: How to increase your Shopify store’s page speed?

 - How to audit your website for duplicate content

-- What is canonicalization, and why it is important (especially for e-commerce websites)
+- What is canonicalization and why is it important (especially for e-commerce websites)

 - How to create canonical URLs in Shopify and fix duplicate content issues

 - How to fix the broken links on your website with Smart SEO

-Structured Data: How to add structured data to your Shopify store
+Structured Data: How to add structured data to your Shopify store?

 - What is structured data